-(1) When courts were slow to learn of or implement the new procedure;

-(2) When the offense occurred in 1996 or earlier, the ex post facto clause requires granting old-style diversion with no guilty plea (see Collins v Youngblood (1990) 497 US 37, 111 L Ed 2d 30, 110 S Ct 2715);

-(3) When counties exercise their authority under the new diversion law to establish drug courts authorized to grant old-style diversions with no plea (Pen C §1000.5); and

-(4) When diversion programs that pertain to other types of cases, e.g., mentally retarded defendants under Pen C \$1001.20, do not require a plea.
+- (1) When courts were slow to learn of or implement the new procedure; - (2) When the offense occurred in 1996 or earlier, the ex post facto clause requires granting old-style diversion with no guilty plea (see Collins v Youngblood (1990) 497 US 37, 111 L Ed 2d 30, 110 S Ct 2715); - (3) When counties exercise their authority under the new diversion law to establish drug courts authorized to grant old-style diversions with no plea (Pen C §1000.5); and - (4) When diversion programs that pertain to other types of cases, e.g., defendants with cognitive developmental disabilities under Pen C §1001.20, do not require a plea.
 Note: For diversions granted in 1997 and later, counsel should check the record.
 If there was a plea, the diversion is a conviction for immigration purposes, at least until dismissal (depending on the offense of conviction).
 But if there was no plea, it is not.
 Dispositions under diversion, deferred adjudication, or first-offender programs in other states must be carefully analyzed to ascertain whether a conviction has occurred.
+For further discussion of diversion and deferred entry of judgment, see chap 27.

 If the defendant would have been eligible for Federal First Offender Act (FFOA) treatment if prosecuted in federal court, diversion or expungement with a guilty plea does not constitute a conviction for immigration purposes.
 Lujan-Armendariz v INS (9th Cir 2000) 222 F3d 728 (first conviction of simple possession of any drug).
-See §48.32 for further discussion of this exception.
+See §52.32 for further discussion of this exception.